Gum Health – The Facts

 Understanding gum disease

 Gum disease is an infection.
 Evidence suggests it is probably not contagious.
 Because there is always bacteria in your mouth, there is no permanent cure for gum disease.
 This is why good plaque control is so important.

 Gum disease is a silent disease.
 Patients are usually unaware of its progression.

 If left untreated, gum disease is progressive and unpredictable.
-Regular checks by your Dentist and/or Gum Specialist, Dr Pavlovic are essential to maintain gum health, because it cannot be monitored by you.
+Regular checks by your Dentist and/or Specialist Periodontist (Gum Specialist), are essential to maintain gum health, because it cannot be monitored by you.
 Our Hygienists can also check and detect gingivitis and periodontitis and advise you how to proceed.